-NaaS is a little different from your traditional as a-service model because not everything utilizes the cloud delivery model.
+NaaS, or network-as-a-service, is a little different from your traditional as-a-service model because not everything utilizes the cloud delivery model.
 NaaS involves the deployment of customer premise equipment (CPE) hardware (e.g., Wi-Fi access points, ethernet switches) and software tied to a specific location, unlike storage or CPU power delivered as a service.
 While NaaS has been an industry term for many years, it's a latecomer to the mix due to the significance and requirement for on-premises technology.